 This last reading starts from the meaning relationship and shows its limits.
 It is such a reading which is at stake in the roundabout of discourses, as we have seen.
-But what must be set en route, is not simply the approximation and the lack inherent in saids and understoods.
-It is a matter on the contrary of assuring the real of saying not in relationship to the said, but on the hither side of any said and understood.
+But what must be set en route, is not simply the approximation and the lack inherent in saids and heards.
+It is a matter on the contrary of assuring the real of saying not in relationship to the said, but on the hither side of any said and heard.

-Third way of reading (third cutting up: there is no/sexual relationship): starting from saying no.
+Third way of reading (third cutting up: there is no/sexual relationship, il n'y a pas/de rapport sexuel): starting from the nay-saying.